openwdl/wdl/SPEC.md

 The declarations promoted to the parent scope depend on a union of the scopes for each conditional statement clause using the following algorithm:

-* Traverse all clauses in the conditional statement, gathering the declarations in the scope into a mapping of declaration names to types.
+1. Create a new map of declaration names to types.
+Traverse all clauses in the conditional statement, gathering the declarations in the scope into a mapping of declaration names to types.
 For each clause:
   * Reconcile the declaration names and their associated types in the map.
     * If the name _isn't_ already in the map, insert the name into the map and assign the type seen.
     * If the name _is_ already in the map, update the mapped type to a common type between the current declaration's type and the type stored in the map.
 If there is no common type, emit an error.
-  * For each name in the map that was _not_ seen in the current scope, mark the type in the map as optional.
+2. Perform a second pass through each clause in the conditional statement.
+For each name in the map created in step 1, if that name is _not_ seen in the current clause's scope, mark that type as optional.
-* If there is no `else` clause, mark every type in the map as optional.
+3. If there is no `else` clause, mark every type in the map as optional.

 The result is a set of declarations available in the parent scope that concretely represent the union of all scopes of the conditional statement.
-Any declaration that does not execute but is available in the union of the conditional statement clause scopes should be set to `None`.
+Any declaration in the union map that does not evaluate in a conditional statement clause's body is set to `None`.
 Further, when finding common types across scopes, the type declared in the earliest conditional statement clause is used as the base type.
 If a declaration that _would_ be promoted to a parent scope conflicts with an existing name in the parent scope, an error should be returned.

 For example,